Internships/Curricular Practical Training (CPT)

 Important note: You cannot begin working until CPT is authorized by your DSO.
 If you work without this authorization you will be out of F-1 status.
 This is mandated by the federal government.

-- Come to Career Services to report your hire in your Handshake account.
+- Come to Career Success and Experiential Education to report your hire in your Handshake account.

 - If you would like to continue in the current internship for the following semester or are working at a different internship you must restart these steps with step 1.